Find out what some of our graduates are doing today in pursuing their successful careers.

 The potential downside to this type of welding is that it has a shorter electrode life.
 If the speed isn’t set correctly, there is a high level of reinforcement needed.
 While it works great for thinner materials, this method may be ineffective for joining thick plates with higher melting points.

 If an AC current is supplied by the power source, reverse and straight polarity will take place one after the other.
-In half the cycle, the base plates will be positive and the electrode will be negative.
-In the other half, the electrode will be positive and the base plates will be negative.
+In half the cycle, the base plates will be positive, and the electrode will be negative.
+In the other half, the electrode will be positive, and the base plates will be negative.

 Depending on frequency of supply, this cycle repeats 50 to 60 times per second.
 Some power sources also provide provisions, which can alter frequency.

-AC polarity has attributes of straight and reverse polarity, since both are occurring in the same cycle.
+AC polarity has attributes of straight and reverse polarity since both are occurring in the same cycle.
 It is effective to use with most electrode types and is suitable for many different plate thicknesses, making it a great all-around choice.

 At this point you might be wondering, “How do you select polarity?”
 When making this decision, there are several factors to consider, such as the melting point and thickness of the material.

-As welders learn to work with different materials, they will become more familiar with the types of polarity that should be used.
+As welders learn to work with different materials, they become more familiar with the types of polarity that should be used.
 This is all part of learning the craft!

 In just 36 weeks, students can train to become combination welders by learning four different welding processes:

 By the end of the program, students are well-prepared to pursue career opportunities in the field.
-They can take advantage of the resources provided by UTI’s Career Services team, which works with employers of all sizes across the country to identify potential jobs for graduates.
+They can take advantage of the resources provided by UTI’s Career Services team, which collaborates with employers of all sizes across the country to identify potential jobs for graduates.

-1) UTI is an educational institution and cannot guarantee employment or salary.
+1 ) UTI is an educational institution and cannot guarantee employment or salary.

-2) For program outcome information and other disclosures, visit www.uti.edu/disclosures.
+2 ) For program outcome information and other disclosures, visit www.uti.edu/disclosures.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.